m4gshm/gollections/README.md

 Consists of two groups of operations:
  * Intermediate - only defines a computation (Wrap, Map, Flatt, Filter, Group).
- * Final - applies intermediates and retrieves the result (ForEach, Slice, Reduce)
+ * Final - applies intermediates and retrieves a result (ForEach, Slice, Reduce)

 Intermediates should wrap one by one to make a lazy computation chain that can be applied to the latest final operation.